- What are my Options if I am a Settlement Class Member?

 - Do I have a lawyer in the case?

 The Court has appointed Dena Sharp of Girard Sharp LLP to serve as Class Counsel for the Settlement Class.
-Ms. Sharp and the other lawyers listed below also serve as counsel for the Court Classes.
+Ms. Sharp and the other lawyers listed below also serve as Co-Lead Counsel in the Lawsuit.

 The contact information for Class Counsel is: